 An important part of the resident artist's remit is that they work on projects with local people and visiting groups.
 This takes many forms; open studio days, workshops, talks and participation in country shows are a few.

 VARC's programme is based at Highgreen Manor in Tarset owned by Cynthia and William Morrison-Bell.
 Highgreen is also the home to Highgreen Arts thus creating a hub of creativity in this rural and remote part of Northumberland.
-Visual Arts in Rural Communities celebrated its tenth year in 2010 with a special event and publication.

 Further details, including news on the current artist in residence, special projects and the local projects fund are on the VARC website: